Recruitment Settings

 Configure how participants wait for experiments to begin:

-- Set minimum participant requirements
+- Set minimum participant requirements in the experiment design

 - Configure maximum waiting time